Better budgeting with a credit card

-So far in my series of posts where I’ve been sharing my thoughts on the Capital One Platinum MasterCard , I’ve discussed how to choose a rewards credit card so that you get rewarded for money you’re spending already.
+So far in my series of posts where I’ve been sharing my thoughts on The Capital One Mastercard, exclusively for Costco, I’ve discussed how to choose a rewards credit card so that you get rewarded for money you’re spending already.
 But something not often touched on with credit cards is how you can use them to help you create a budget and track your spending.

-The Importance of Budgeting
+The importance of budgeting

 Budgeting is important because it helps you ensure all bills are covered and sets limits on your spending, all within the amount of income you bring in.
 To improve your financial situation, you have to increase your cash flow by spending less than you make.